SenseNet/sncom-resources/_posts/2018-04-18-refactoring-snredux.md

 ---

 We've continued refactoring client side packages with [sn-redux](https://github.com/SenseNet/sn-redux).
-As in the case of the [sn-client-js related new scoped packages](https://community.sensenet.com/blog/2018/02/21/scoped-packages), the changes were about removing dependence on rxjs, improving the API, review other dependencies and making the necessary clean-ups.
+Similarly to [sn-client-js related new scoped packages](https://community.sensenet.com/blog/2018/02/21/scoped-packages), the changes were about removing dependence on rxjs, improving the API, review other dependencies and making some clean-ups.

+---
 Following will sum up all the changes, the why's and how's including a list of the possible migration steps if you used a previous version of sn-redux before.

----

 ## Scoped package